Mowibox/chroma/content/en/tutorials/electronics/adc_tutorial/index.md

 `HAL_ADC_Start(&hadc1);` starts conversion for ADC1. `int value_a0` is used to store the value read on the A0 pin.

 {{< callout context="danger" title="Warning" icon="outline/alert-square-rounded" >}}
 Be sure to write your code between the "/\* USER CODE BEGIN \*/" and "/\* USER CODE END \*/" tags.
-Otherwise, your code will be deleted when building!
+Otherwise, your code will be deleted when regenerating!
 {{< /callout >}}

 Inside a loop (e.g. the existing `while(1){}`), add the two lines below: